DjangoGirls/tutorial/en/extend_your_application/README.md

 The first thing we need in our blog is, obviously, a page to display one blog post, right?

-We already have a `Post` model, so we don't need to add anything to `models.py`.
+We already have a `BlogPost` model, so we don't need to add anything to `models.py`.

 ## Create a template link to a blog post's detail